eggnaut/euclid/docs/README.md

 4. Follow the instructions!

 To solve quadratic equations:
-1. DOwnload the repository files and source code.
+1. Download the repository files and source code.
 2. Open the `AutoAlgebra` folder
 3. Run/execute the `eq-solver.py` file
 4. Follow the instructions!